gbzarelli/AndroidFaceDetectOpenCV/README.md

 * Gradle '3.4.2'
 * OpenCV SDK '3.4.3'

-## Usage:
+## Configuration / Usage:

-Here is how to use this project to run native OpenCV code.
+Here is how to use this project to run native `OpenCV` code.

 * Make sure you have `Android SDK` up to date, with `NDK` installed
 * Download [OpenCV SDK 3.4.3](https://sourceforge.net/projects/opencvlibrary/files/opencv-android/) for Android from OpenCV.org and decompress the zip file.